tsbohc/zest.nvim/readme.md

 An opinionated macro library that aims to streamline the process of configuring [neovim](https://neovim.io/) with [fennel](https://fennel-lang.org/), a lisp that compiles to lua.

 Whenever possible, zest outputs code that consists of bare neovim api calls, falling back to functions if runtime processing is unavoidable.
-Though not by a significant amount, this can potentially reduce startup time.

 The plugin can be installed on its own or together with [aniseed](https://github.com/Olical/aniseed).